 Anne Perring

-I grew up in California and received a BS in Chemistry from Brown University where I did research with Professor James Baird on water quality in Mexico City and with Professor Yongsong Huang on isolation and analysis of leaf-wax compounds for use in paleoclimate studies.
-I then went to UC Berkeley for graduate school where I studied atmospheric chemistry with Professor Ron Cohen, focusing on photochemical ozone production and reactive nitrogen cycling.
+I grew up in California and received a BS in Chemistry from Brown University where I did research on both water quality and paleoclimate.
+I did my graduate work with Ron Cohen in the UC Berkeley College of Chemistry where I focused on photochemical ozone production and reactive nitrogen cycling.
 After receiving my PhD, I became a research scientist at the National Oceanic and Atmospheric Administration in Boulder, CO studying several kinds of atmospheric aerosol.
+I spent 9 years there doing a variety of airborne, ground-based and laboratory work on black carbon and biological aerosol before joining the Chemistry Department at Colgate.

 University of California, Berkeley, PhD in Chemistry (2009)